Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal circular 3-webs with M obius symmetries

-There are several types, depending on the position of generating curves. \begin{enumerate} \item Nondegenerate type.
+{\bf T3.\ Wunderlich's type.} There are several types, depending on the position of generating curves. \begin{enumerate}\itemsep=0pt \item[(1)] Nondegenerate type.
 Webs are formed by vertical lines and by two different orbits of circles.
 The family of orbits is two-parametric: by translation and rescaling we can fix one orbit.

-\item Coinciding circle orbits.
-There is only one Möbius class of this type.
+\item[(2)] Coinciding circle orbits.
+There is only one M\"obius class of this type.
 It was already obtained as Type 9 in the classification of Theorem \ref{conicPencil}.

-\item Generated by a circle and a line.
+\item[(3)] Generated by a circle and a line.
 The family of orbits is one-parametric: by translation and rescaling we can fix the generating circle. \end{enumerate}

-For dilatations $(x,y)\mapsto (ux,uy)$, the orbit of a polar point for a circle $(x-a)^2+(y-b)^2=r$, parametrized by $u$ via $[-2au:-2bu: a^2+b^2-r-u^2: -(a^2+b^2-r)-u^2]$, is a conic in the plane $bX-aY=0$ if $(a,b)\ne (0,0)$ and $a^2+b^2\ne r$, the hyperbolic line $X=Y=0$ if $(a,b)= (0,0)$, and the parabolic line $bX-aY=U-Z=0$ if $a^2+b^2=r$.
+For dilatations $(x,y)\mapsto (ux,uy)$, the orbit of a polar point for a circle $(x-a)^2+(y-b)^2=r$, parametrized by $u$ via $\bigl[-2au:-2bu: a^2+b^2-r-u^2: -\bigl(a^2+b^2-r\bigr)-u^2\bigr]$, is a conic in the plane $bX-aY=0$ if $(a,b)\ne (0,0)$ and $a^2+b^2\ne r$, the hyperbolic line $X=Y=0$ if $(a,b)= (0,0)$, and the parabolic line $bX-aY=U-Z=0$ if $a^2+b^2=r$.
 For a line $ax+by+c=0$ with $c\ne 0$, the orbit is the parabolic line $bX-aU=Z+U=0$, parametrized by $u$ via $[au:bu:c:-c]$.
 The lines with $c=0$ are invariant.
 Invoking the classification of the webs with 3 pencils, we list the following hexagonal 3-webs symmetric by dilatations.

-{\bf D1=T1.
-3 families of parallel lines. }
+{\bf D1=T1.\ 3 families of parallel lines.}